TanmayMishra4/MineSweeper/README.md

 # Minesweeper Solver

-This repository contains a Python program that can solve Minesweeper boards using a combination of logic and rule-based approaches.
+This repository contains a C program that can solve Minesweeper boards using a combination of logic and rule-based approaches.
 Minesweeper is a popular logic puzzle game where the objective is to uncover all safe squares on a grid while avoiding hidden mines.
 The game is played on a two-dimensional grid of squares, and each square can be either empty or contain a mine.
 Numbered squares indicate how many mines are adjacent to that square within its Moore neighborhood.

 ## Minesweeper Game